DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_1.md

   > Ask the children if they have any questions.
 - **Read**: `Facing Peer Pressure` by Golriz Golkar (World Book: Facing Life's Challenges).
   > Ask the children if they know the term `conscience`.
+- **Key questions / Discussion points:**
    - Discuss `conscience`, the peer book, and the story of Jesus.
-- Discuss how your conscience gets formed the right way. eg: practicing the `Golden Rule`.
-- **Key questions / Discussion points:**
    - How do you know when you haven't listend to your conscience?
 How did that make you feel?
 How did that end up making others feel?
    - Was there ever a time it was hard to do the right thing?
    - How can you grow your conscience?
+     > Practicing the Golden Rule, being patient, etc.
-Do you think you need to take care of conscience, just like you have to take care of your body and mind?
+   - Do you think you need to take care of conscience, just like you have to take care of your body and mind?
 Why is that important?
      > Concrete reasons why its important to develop your conscience - it will help you interact better with other people, which will make yourself and the other person happier.
 - **Materials / Supplies:**
 - **Activities (step-by-step):**